FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/shadows.md

 ## Tuning Shadows {#tuning-shadows}

-The shadow mapping technique used by PlayCanvas has only finite resolution.
+The shadow mapping technique used by OasisW has only finite resolution.
 Therefore, you may need to tune some values to make them look as good as possible.
 The following properties can be found in the [Light Component][2] UI.

 ### Shadow Distance {#shadow-distance}